villez/rbcal/README.md

 ## Future Development

-No active further development planned, but possible enhancements could include:
+Possible enhancements, no concrete implementation plan or schedule at the moment:

- * possibility to display a month range across different years, such as 11-2013 - 03-2014
+ * displaying a month range across different years, such as 11-2013 - 03-2014
- * options to suppress/customize color output
+ * options to customize color output or turn it off completely
- * other output formatting options (e.g. specifying the number of columns, leaving out week numbers)
+ * other output formatting options, e.g. specifying the number of columns, leaving out week numbers, ...

 ## Copyright & License